National Museum of Industrial History: Propane Gallery

 The Propane Gallery focuses on the workings of Walter O. Snelling, an American chemist from Allentown who discovered how to distill propane.
-Items from his laboratory are on display at the museum including photos from his propane company, American Gasol Co.
-Additionally, there is an educational exhibit showing the propane usage in the country during World War II.
+Items from Snelling's laboratory are on display at the museum, including photos from his propane company, American Gasol Co.
+There is also an educational exhibit showing the propane usage in the country during World War II.

 Rotating Gallery

-There is a changing gallery at the NMIH.
-Currently, this gallery holds 3-D printers, loaned to them by Lehigh University and Northampton Area Community College.
-There is a schedule planned for the next year that includes commemorating the 75th anniversity of the "E" for Excellence Award.
-In 1941, the navy gave this award to the Bethlehem Steel Plant because of their 37,778 plus production of ships for the war effort.
-In May 2017, the NMIH will open a new exhibit called Making America's Pastime which will focus on the production of the MLB equipment and the history behind the success of the MLB.
+There is a changing gallery at the museum.
+This gallery holds 3-D printers, loaned to the museum by Lehigh University and Northampton Community College.
+There is a schedule planned for the next year that includes commemorating the 75th anniversary of the "E" for Excellence Award.
+In 1941, the U.S. Navy gave this award to Bethlehem Steel because of their plant's production of nearly 38,000 ships in support of the war effort.

+In May 2017, the museum opened a new exhibit, "Making America's Pastime", which focused on the production of Major League Baseball equipment.